fieldtrip/website/development/replicate_functionality_of_mne_software.md

 #### Segmentation

 In FT, the segmentation happens with the help of SPM.
 The necessary spm functions are contained by FT (in ...external/spm2).
 But these functions rely on an earlier version of SPM (SPM2).
 The function ft_volumesegment is looking for the SPM8 as default.
-Therefore, either SPM8 should be installed and added to the matlab path or it has to be specified in the cfg that SPM2 is used.
+Therefore, either SPM8 should be installed and added to the MATLAB path or it has to be specified in the cfg that SPM2 is used.
 If the mri volume had to be realigned, than it is also possible to specify the coordinate system (ctf).

     cfg=\[];
     cfg = \[];